Travel Wiretapping Legal Investigations: Were Your Privacy Rights Violated?

 - This Alert Affects:

-- Facebook users who made travel plans using any of the websites listed below, which are under investigation for potential violations of wiretapping laws.
+- Consumers who made travel plans using any of the websites listed below, which are under investigation for potential violations of wiretapping and privacy laws.

 - What’s Going On?

-- Attorneys have reason to believe that a handful of travel websites may be using tracking tools to secretly collect and share information about certain users with Facebook, including details about their bookings and itineraries.
+- Attorneys have reason to believe that a handful of travel websites may be using tracking tools to secretly collect and share information about certain users with Facebook or other third parties, including details about their bookings and itineraries.
 They’re now gathering affected consumers to take action over these potential privacy violations.

 - Which Websites Are Currently Under Investigation?